 But, I guess this is practically impossible and this article is not intended for those who might be thinking of this stage as one of their future possibilities.

-I personally know two of my seniors who after working at very senior positions in the company left their jobs as they thought they had enough money to sustain rest of their lives and tried to follow new pastures in future life.
+I personally know two of my seniors who after working at very senior positions in the company left their jobs as they thought they had enough money to sustain the rest of their lives and tried to follow new pastures in future life.

-But, eventually they had to join back in their respective jobs in order to meet their monthly bills and continue with their other passions in life.
+But, eventually, they had to join back in their respective jobs in order to meet their monthly bills and continue with their other passions in life.

 It is human psychology to get adapted to the current situation and at present it looks like achievable calculations on paper and unreal confidence of being satisfied in case you achieve current target, but in reality it does not happen and by your own nature and human being’s reason of existence, you will always be pushed to work.

 This wish of ‘ Not working’ one day will take you away from ‘Karma Yoga’ which is the basic foundation of human being’s existence.
-Even in GITA it is mentioned that all of us have to work one way or other and this is the law of life.
+Even in GITA, it is mentioned that all of us have to work one way or other and this is the law of life.

-I remember a recent discussion with a prominent business man in my home town.
+I remember a recent discussion with a prominent businessman in my home town.
 He told me that he used to ‘struggle’ a lot to book rooms in his locality for any private family functions for his guests they had to ‘adjust’ sometimes as per hotel terms and conditions.

-Now, he has built his own guest house and no need to be ‘dependent’ on the hotels any more for bookings etc. and I was thinking that if this rich man thinks booking rooms in 5 star hotels as per their terms and conditions is a compromise in life, what independence could mean for him ?
+Now, he has built his own guest house and no need to be ‘dependent’ on the hotels any more for bookings, etc. and I was thinking that if this rich man thinks booking rooms in 5 star hotels as per their terms and conditions is a compromise in life, what independence could mean for him ?

 Don’t buy anything less than a BMW

-A few years ago I was having a discussion with one of my friends and in his views, having something below Mercedes or BMW is a compromise as all other brands do not give importance to safety standards and the life is precious more than anything else.
+A few years ago I was having a discussion with one of my friends and in his views, having something below Mercedes or BMW is a compromise as all other brands do not give importance to safety standards and life is precious more than anything else.

-At that time owing a Honda city and maintaining it was the kind of life I wanted to live for all early retirement calculations and now since I can afford Honda City easily, I have a choice, either to keep working to be able to buy Mercedes or BMW one day or put my life always at risk while driving mass produced cars!
+At that time owing a Honda city and maintaining it was the kind of life I wanted to live for all early retirement calculations and now since I can afford Honda City easily, I have a choice, either to keep working to be able to buy Mercedes or BMW one day or put my life always at risk while driving mass-produced cars!